WeblateOrg/weblate/docs/admin/checks.rst

 Fine tuning existing checks
 +++++++++++++++++++++++++++

-In :ref:`component` setup, you can fine tune some of the checks, here is current list of flags accepted:
+You can fine tune checks for each source strings or in the :ref:`component`, here is current list of flags accepted:

 ``rst-text``
     Treat text as RST document, affects :ref:`check-same`.